-With effect from April 2017, Severn Trent Water will transfer its business customers to Water Plus (see our retail exit notification).
+Severn Trent Water has transferred its business customers to Water Plus.
 If you are a non-household customer, we will still supply your water and treat your used water, but your retailer will be your point of contact for meter reading, billing and collection.

 Wholesale charges to retailers

 We charge water and sewerage retailers for the services we provide to non-household customers.
-If you are a business customer, you can find out more about your future charges from your retailer.
+If you are a business customer, your retailer will be able to tell you about your future charges.

 Severn Trent customer charges

-Our charges for prior years (up to 2016-17) can be found here.
+Read about our charges for prior years (up to 2016-17).
 We still provide some miscellaneous services directly to non-household customers and these can be found in our Wholesale Scheme of Charges.

 Most business customers in our area of supply are metered, but a few will be on unmetered charges if it has not been practical to install a meter at their property.
 The charges cover up to four elements: